schombert/Project-Alice/docs/rules.md

 ### Share factor

 If the nation is a civ and is a secondary power start with define:SECOND_RANK_BASE_SHARE_FACTOR, and otherwise start with define:CIV_BASE_SHARE_FACTOR.
 Also calculate the sphere owner's foreign investment in the nation as a fraction of the total foreign investment in the nation (I believe that this is treated as zero if there is no foreign investment at all).
-The share factor is (1 - base share factor) * sphere owner investment fraction + base share factor.
+The share factor is (1 - base share factor) x sphere owner investment fraction + base share factor.
 For uncivs, the share factor is simply equal to define:UNCIV_BASE_SHARE_FACTOR (so 1, by default).
 If a nation isn't in a sphere, we let the share factor be 0 if it needs to be used in any other calculation.

+### Artisan production selection

+During its monthly pop update tick (see below), if an artisan hasn't been satisfying its life needs, it may switch to producing another, unlocked, commodity (this is more likely the longer the artisan pop has not been satisfying its life needs).
+It will not switch to a good where the following are true: it is not base profitable (i.e. raw input-prices x input-quantities - output-price x output-quantities is positive, with no modifiers considered), total world real demand is under total world real supply (schombert notes: maybe simpler to just check the direction of the price movement recently), or where there is no available supply of one or more inputs.
+The choice of what to produce among the commodities not rejected by the above seems to be weighted by the unit profit, the availability of inputs, how much world demand exceeds the supply, and by the presence of a national focus encouraging the output.

 ## Pops and demographics